NicoHerrig95/Penguin-classification-algorithms/README.md

 # Penguin classification using ML :penguin:

 ## Within this project I compare the performance of different ML classification algorithms on the palmers penguin data set.
-The project is on-going and more classifications algorithms will be added.

 ## State of the project